Easiest Medical Schools to Get Into in 2024

 Top Easiest Medical Schools to Get Into for DO

 If you’re considering a degree in osteopathic medicine, you’re in luck!
-Generally speaking, DO schools represent some of the easiest medical schools to get into.
+Generally speaking, DO schools represent some of the easiest medical schools to get accepted to.
 However, many also have lower acceptance rates due to small class sizes.
-Here we’ll take a look at some DO schools that are easy to get into compared to average US statistics.
+Here, we’ll take a look at some DO schools that are easy to get into compared to average US statistics.

 To recap, the average GPA for US med students is 3.62, and the average MCAT is 506.5.
 Like our MD school list, we will be taking a look at DO schools that have GPA and MCAT scores below these national averages.